 Student, Writer, and Editor in Atlanta, Georgia

-I am the founder and editor of The Xylom, a media site which connects scientists to people by inviting them to share personal, authentic stories outside of their research.
-I work with scientists in 13 countries and regions, and my effort has led to me being accepted into the next cohort of the Climate Reality Leadership Corps spearheaded by former US President and Nobel Laureate Al Gore.
+I am the founder and editor of The Xylom, where scientists share personal, authentic stories outside of their research.
+I work with scientists in 16 countries and regions, and my effort has led to me being being trained as a Climate Reality leader by former US Vice President and Nobel Laureate Al Gore, and acceptance into the Class of 2019 of the Millennium Fellowship.

 Making sure that we humans live in harmony with nature has been one of my main concerns; I am a citizen scientist contributing to the Zooniverse and iNaturalist platforms.
 As a result, I was given an exclusive invitation to write a feature for a WWF - Hong Kong insider event, and I secured an exclusive interview with a staff member of The Arnold Arboretum of Harvard University's TreeVersity project.
 I also covered the City Nature Challenge in 2018.
 These articles are hosted on Medium.